inventor500/rss/get-article-contents/README.md

 **Notes**:
 * If `--url` is provided, the final `<url>` parameter is optional and will be ignored if provided.
 * `--selector` is used to select a portion of a page.
 For example, if set to `article` (the default), then elements of the `article` type will be included in the RSS feed.

+## Compilation

+- Now depends on `libtidy` for converting articles between HTML and XHTML.
+This is a CGO dependency.